frog-in-microwave/naturefy/README.md

 # Naturefy
-  A website for the environmental movement Naturefy
+  A website for the environmental movement Naturefy that showcases some nature and pollution facts, Naturefy's work and hosts a fully functioning shop and cart page.

 # Main Color Pallette Used: